Home / Undergraduate Vacation Scholarship

 Only one application is permitted per student in any one academic year.
 Students who have previously had a Medical Research Scotland Vacation Scholarship are not eligible.
 Only one application is permitted per supervisor in any one academic year.

 Supervisors and students should develop the project and application together, but the application must be submitted by the supervisor through our online application management system (AMS).

 After the supervisor has initiated the online application they will invite the student to contribute to the application via the AMS.

 Sample Application Forms, Guidance Notes and the Vacation Scholarship Standard Conditions are available here.

 Applications are each reviewed by at least two experts.
 Please note that the reviewers’ scientific and medical expertise may lie in a different specialism to that of the proposed research, which should be taken in to consideration when completing the proposal: it is important to make the application understandable to scientifically literate but non-specialist reviewers.

 Applications are assessed on the experience the proposed Vacation Scholarship will provide for the student, taking in to consideration the laboratory experience for the student, the opportunity for the student’s personal development as well as the quality of the science.

 The Board of Trustees of Medical Research Scotland use the reviewers’ assessment of the applications when they make final award decisions.

 Project Supervisors will be notified (via email through the AMS) of the outcome of their application and the supervisor and student must accept the offer of award through the AMS.
-Award decisions will normally be available in April.
+Award decisions will normally be available in April or May.

 Following completion of the Vacation Scholarship, a short report on the project must be completed by the supervisor and student via the AMS.